 For example, we offer therapy sessions via phone or Internet for our graduates on an as-needed basis, including weekly sessions when desired.
 Some graduates decide that they need more time at our treatment center and choose to commit to longer-term stays.
 These extended-stay participants can use our program on a service-by-service basis, depending on what their needs and desires may be.
 Additionally, some of our former participants choose to live off-campus in the community, but still opt to engage in group or individual sessions.
 These individuals, who are known as our Triangle Club Members, may also use our center for exercise, meals, and classes.
 Finally, we offer a return program for Structure House alumni who wish to participate again in the core program.

-The intensive program at Structure House is designed to help each person who comes to us meet his or her weight loss goals and learn everything needed to continue maintain these healthy changes upon returning home.
+The intensive program at Structure House is designed to help each person who comes to us meet his or her weight loss goals and learn everything needed to continue maintaining these healthy changes upon returning home.
 When you are struggling with obesity, it can seem like an intimidating step to begin receiving treatment.
 Let the staff at Structure House make this a comfortable process for you as we help you achieve life-changing recovery and long-term success.